 Gant: Defense attorneys can forge evidence too, isn't that right, Wrighto?

-And again in the second case of the first game, Gumshoe remarks that the possibility of the victim writing the killer's name before death happens all the time.
+In the second case of the first game, Gumshoe remarks that the possibility of the victim writing the killer's name before death happens all the time.
 This is a topic of discussion later on in "Rise from the Ashes" when the attorneys suspect that Neil Marshall wrote his killer's name on a vase.

 Not too important at first, but when you look at the lights in the 1st Class Cabin, Snake looks surprised until Junpei clarifies where they are.
 Light is Snake's real name.